DataDog/integrations-core/openstack/README.md

 To capture OpenStack metrics you need to [install the Agent][1] on your hosts running hypervisors.

 **Note**: Installing the OpenStack Integration could increase the number of VMs that Datadog monitors.
-For more information on how this may affect your billing, please visit our Billing FAQ.
+For more information on how this may affect your billing, visit our Billing FAQ.

 ### Configuration